wilsonmar/Salesforce/README.md

   * <a href="#Lightning">Lightning</a> HTML UI components for user-developed apps.

-## <a name="Browsers"></a>
+<a name="Browsers"></a>

-Browsers and compute pods
+## Browsers

-One of the distinctives about Salesforce is that it works completely over the public internet.
+Salesforce is one of first major companies that works completely over the public internet.

 This means users need to use internet browsers:
 Internet Explorer that comes with Windows or Firefox and Chrome installed by users.